 In the city that rushes us to carve out careers and identities in our early twenties, Hon Lai-chu’s Kafka-esque books explore the flip side of the city of neon lights and jay-walking.
 To get lost in the hustle and bustle of the city and to face an internal struggle for freedom—rather than with your surroundings—seems to be a recurring theme of Hon’s pieces.

 Her characters take on the Sisyphean task of seeking meaning and purpose in their daily lives, with her books climaxing with the transformation of established identities.
-Perhaps her own interest in purpose and meaning stems from a childhood with a façade of a nuclear family—working parents who pursued careers and financial stability whilst expecting unconditional love, and observing her own students in tutoring centres chasing after grades and accolades for the sake of approval and promised salaries, rather than a higher goal like learning and exploration.
+Perhaps her own interest in purpose and meaning stems from a childhood with a façade of a nuclear family—working parents who pursued careers and financial stability whilst expecting unconditional love, and observing her own students in tutoring centres chasing after grades for the sake of approval and promised salaries, rather than a higher goal like learning and exploration.

-Whilst not making the easiest reads, it seems her books are relatable and reflect a similar yearning in readers, with the accolades to show for it.
+While not the easiest reads, it seems her books are relatable and reflect a similar yearning in readers, with the accolades to show for it.
 Having authored eight books in Chinese, she took home the 2004 Hong Kong Biennial Award for Chinese Literature for Fiction for her collection of short stories, Silent Creature, and the 2013 Hong Kong Book Prize for A Dictionary of Two Cities, which she co-authored with Dorothy Tse.

 Hon’s work demonstrates the difficulty of translating from one language to another, having received a translation grant from the U.S. National Endowment for the Arts for her 2006 novella, The Kite Family.
-To be a writer born, raised, and situated in Hong Kong is to carry the culture and history of the local.
+To be a writer born, raised, and situated in Hong Kong is to carry the culture and history of the locals.
 Therefore, to translate the work of a Hong Kong author is not a simple matter of directly translating words, but to capture the richness and meaning of tone and meaning, from one author into the mouthpiece of another.

 Andrea Lingenfelter, a seasoned translator, writes in her foreword that her process with Hon began with many meals to get to know her intimately so as to understand how Hon typically expresses herself.
 And it would seem that, regardless of language and background, there is a universality of seeking a purpose and escape in our dizzy lives and a never-ending struggle up the metaphorical hill with our metaphorical boulder.